BULB TABLE LAMP

 Bulb table lamp Design classic

-"The quality of the light is more important to me than the form and so I concentrated on that," says Ingo Maurer , commenting on his work as one of the most important light designers.Designer of the 20th century.
-His luminaire designs were preceded by the iconic luminaire "Bulb", which was created in 1966 by a twist of fate and which accompanied Ingo Maurer throughout his life: "The light bulb has always been my leitmotif, right from the start."
-Just three years later - in 1969 - the Bulb luminaire was added to the permanent design collection of the MoMA in New York.
+„The quality of the light is more important to me than the form, and that’s what I’ve focused on,“ says Ingo Maurer about his work as one of the most important light artists.Designer of the 20th century.
+His lighting designs were preceded by the iconic "Bulb" lamp, which came about in 1966 through a twist of fate and accompanied Ingo Maurer throughout his life: "The light bulb has always been my guiding principle, from the very beginning."
+Just three years later – in 1969 – the Bulb lamp was added to the permanent design collection of the MoMA Recorded in New York.

-With a height of 30 centimeters and a diameter of 20 centimeters, the Bulb table lamp via a two meter long cable, which is equipped with a switch.
-The base of the Bulb luminaire is made of high-gloss chrome-plated metal.
-For design reasons, Ingo Maurer originally fitted the Bulb luminaire with a 100-watt bulb.
-In the meantime, times and the light bulb market have changed fundamentally.
-For this reason, this luminaire is supplied with an LED string light source in the correct size.
-This Bulb light source is available in the TAGWERC Design STORE also available separately.
-In addition to the Bulb , there is also the B.Bulb table lamp, the portable rechargeable batterytable lamp, at TAGWERC as a separate article.
+With a height of 30 centimeters and a diameter of 20 centimeters, the Bulb table lamp The lamp is powered by a two-meter-long cable equipped with a switch.
+The base of the Bulb lamp is made of highly polished chrome-plated metal.
+For design reasons, Ingo Maurer originally fitted the Bulb lamp with a 100-watt bulb.
+However, times and the incandescent bulb market have changed dramatically since then.
+Therefore, this lamp now comes with a correctly sized LED string bulb.
+This Bulb bulb is in the TAGWERC Design STORE also available separately.
+Besides the bulb, there is the B.Bulb Table lamp, the portable battery-powered table lamp, available from TAGWERC as a separate item.

 • Color